 Uber initially argued it was not responsible for its drivers’ behavior because they are contractors, not employees.
 But a federal court judge dismissed the company’s argument, siding with the Uber victims.

 Also in 2016, Uber also reached a settlement with prosecutors in which the company agreed it would stop marketing its background checks as being “the gold standard” in background checks.

-Both Uber and Lyft face allegations they have not done enough to ensure passenger safety and repeatedly refuse to require fingerprinting or thorough background checks for their drivers.
+Uber face allegations they have not done enough to ensure passenger safety and repeatedly refuse to require fingerprinting or thorough background checks for their drivers.

-If you have been a victim of sexual assault by an Uber driver or by a Lyft driver, Cutter Law’s Uber Injury Lawyers are available to discuss your situation and advise you of your rights.
+If you have been a victim of sexual assault by an Uber driver Cutter Law’s Uber Injury Lawyers are available to discuss your situation and advise you of your rights.